Derived $C^{\infty}$-Geometry I: Foundations: Introduction

-which we call the \emph{tangent complex} or the \emph{virtual tangent sheaf} of $\mathbf{K}$.
-If the topological space $X$ is $\mathsf{Sol}(P)$ for some moduli problem defined by an elliptic equation, then the homology of linearization also determines a well defined element in $\mathbf{D}(\shv_{\mathrm{Vect}_{\R}}(X))$. \\ In the coming sections, we will go through several candidate structures that we call \emph{Kuranishi atlases}, after \cite{FO} and \cite{fooo1}.
+of vector bundles over $E$.
+We call this object in the derived category of sheaves on $Z(s)$ the \emph{tangent complex} or the \emph{virtual tangent sheaf} of $\mathbf{K}$.
+If the topological space $Y$ is $\mathsf{Sol}(P)$ for some moduli problem defined by an elliptic equation, then the homology of linearization also determines a well defined object in $\mathbf{D}(\shv_{\mathrm{Vect}_{\R}}(Y))$. \\ In the coming sections, we will go through several candidate structures that we call \emph{Kuranishi atlases}, after \cite{FO} and \cite{fooo1}.
 Our meta-goal is to explain why higher category theory is necessary to obtain a satisfactory theory. \begin{warn} In this introduction, we will be playing fast and loose with well established mathematical terminology, particularly that of a \emph{Kuranishi atlas/structure}.
 First of all, we do not, for the most part, talk about Kuranishi structures with isotropy, for the sake of pedagogy.
 More importantly, we will in the sequel introduce several distinct notions of a Kuranishi atlas, most of which are not equivalent to any the definitions found in the literature \cite{fooo1,Joykura,mcduffwehrheim,mcduffwehrheim,Pardon} (nor will we make a serious attempt at a comparison).
 We give two reasons for our (abuse of) terminology. \begin{enumerate}[$(1)$] \item Our Kuranishi atlases are at least in spirit very similar to what Fukaya and Ono had in mind in their pioneering work and are designed to accomplish the same sort of job. \item The `correct' definition upon which we eventually settle is in fact the one forced on us by universal (higher) categorical constructions, as we show in this work and its successors. \end{enumerate} \end{warn}